 LVar.set, and then continually update the current time every second.
 Every time the model gets updated, the web browser will hot reload to display the up to date value.
 For the

-BlogPosts model, you would typically use fsnotify to monitor changes to the underlying Markdown files, but note that Ema provides a helper for that.
+BlogPosts model, you would typically use fsnotify to monitor changes to the underlying Markdown files, or even better use the `unionmount` library.

 Next, we will talk about routes.